Investigating non-Gaussianity in Cosmic Microwave Background Temperature Maps using Spherical Harmonic Phases: Method

 \section{Method}

-In the present work, we have used COMMANDER, SMICA, NILC, SEVEM \cite{2018arXiv180706208P} temperature maps from the latest Planck release and WMAP-ILC \cite{2013ApJS..208...20B} temperature map from final WMAP release.
-As all the above maps correspond to the same CMB realization, any cosmological signal must be consistently detected in all or at least most of them once its origin from any foreground or systematic is ruled out.
-To usually to improve the signal to noise ratio we convolve a CMB map with some gaussian filter.
-Though this modifies the $a_{\ell m}$ , they do not have any effect on the phases.
+In the present work we use the Rao's statistic to test for uniformity and independence of set of SHP for a given $\ell$, $m$ modes and independence of SHP for $\ell$-mode pair.
+For an independent set of phases, the phase differences must be circular uniform distributed in $(0,2\pi]$\cite{2007ApJ...664....8C,2004MNRAS.350..989C}.
+In order to test for uniformity of these SHP differences we use the Rao's statistic.
+Detection of non-uniformity in SHP differences indicates presence of correlation among the set of SHP in question.
+In this article we apply our method on phases obtained from full-sky simulated and data maps.
+We first use simulated Gaussian and non-Gaussian maps to test performance of our method on maps with known statistical properties.
+Second, we apply the method on phases of the full-sky foreground-contaminated Planck satellite mission's 100 GHz and 143 GHz frequency bands.
+Due to the presence of foreground, these maps can be considered as observed non-Gaussian maps.
+Finally, we apply our method on COMMANDER, SMICA, NILC, SEVEM \cite{2018arXiv180706208P} temperature maps from the latest Planck release, and WMAP-ILC \cite{2013ApJS..208...20B} temperature map from the final WMAP release.
+As all the above cleaned CMB maps correspond to the same CMB realization, any cosmological signal must be consistently detected in all or at least most of them once its origin from any foreground or systematic is ruled out.
+Usually to improve the signal to noise ratio we convolve a CMB map with some Gaussian filter.
+Though this modifies the $a_{\ell m}$ , they do not have any effect on the SHP.
 The map $a_{\ell m}$ for a given $\ell$ and $m$ can be written as,

 where $a_{\ell m}^S$ and $a_{\ell m}^N$ represents signal and noise components respectively.
-The phases of the map corresponding to the $\ell$ and $m$ can be written as,
+Hence the phases of the map corresponding to a given $\ell$ and $m$ can be written as,

-with $\mathcal{R}$, $\mathcal{I}$ represents real and imaginary parts, respectively. $\psi_{lm}^S$ and $\psi_{lm}^N$ are the signals and the noise phase, respectively.
+where $\mathcal{R}$ represent real part and $\mathcal{I}$ depict imaginary part.
+The $\psi_{lm}^S$ and $\psi_{lm}^N$ are the signals and the noise phase, respectively.
 From the above phase expression, it is clear that the $\psi_{\ell m}$ will be dominated by signal iff $a_{\ell m}^S$ >> $a_{\ell m}^N$.
-For CMB temperature maps, this condition holds for low $\ell$, and hence in order to avoid large contribution to phases from noise, we restrict our analysis to a maximum $\ell$ mode of 128.
-We employ ianafast facility in Healpix\cite{2005ApJ...622..759G} package to obtain the spherical harmonic coefficient i.e., $a_{\ell m}$ corresponding to COMMANDER, SMICA, NILC, SEVEM, WMAP temperature maps.
-Using the above $a_{\ell m}$ we obtain $\psi_{\ell m}$ applying (\ref{eqn:phaseS}) for $\ell$ mode 2 to maximum $\ell$ mode 128 for all the maps.
-From the above-acquired phases, we investigate for two distinct classes of correlations.
-In class I we investigate correlations among phases of the same $\ell$ modes; in class II we investigate correlations between subsequent and next to subsequent $\ell$ mode phases.
-For the class I, we used three variable types each indicated by following cases in our analysis, where $i$ is the map index:
+For CMB temperature maps, this condition holds for low $\ell$, and hence in order to avoid large contribution to SHP from noise, we restrict our analysis to a maximum $\ell$ mode of 128.